Looking to subdivide your section?

 Deposited Plans play a crucial role in property development, land use planning, and real estate transactions.
 They provide certainty and clarity regarding property boundaries and ownership rights within a subdivided land area.
 Before purchasing or developing land within a subdivision, it is important to review the Deposited Plan to understand the layout, restrictions, and legal implications associated with each lot.

 LINZ stands for Land Information New Zealand.
 It is the government agency responsible for managing and providing land and geospatial information in New Zealand.
-LINZ plays a crucial role in the administration of land titles, property boundaries, cadastral surveying, and geospatial data across the country.

 Key functions and responsibilities of Land Information New Zealand (LINZ) include: